Professor: Dr. Kate Pulling

 Grading Policy: The following are the requirements of the course, their weights and the minimum accumulated points for each letter grade:

 Note: Instructors do not have the option of withdrawing students.
 If you wish to receive a W in lieu of a grade, you MUST withdraw yourself officially from the class.
 Once you have withdrawn (dropped), you must discontinue attending class.
 Alternatively, you may wish to change from Credit to Audit and continue to attend the class.

 Exams: There will be three in-class exams.
 The dates of the exams are given above and in the weekly schedule.
 Every effort should be made to take the exams at the announced times.
 No make-ups will be given.
 At the end of the semester, there will be a comprehensive final exam covering all of the course material.
 Your score on the final exam may be used to replace your score on one of the in-class exams.
-All exams will be open-book and open-note.
 All exams will require the use of MySQL, some will also require use of MySQL Workbench.
-Exams will require printed output.

 In-class Exercises: Class time will be used to expand upon, refine and practice techniques presented in the textbook, as well as to develop new material.
 In preparation for each class you should complete reading assignment and any assigned exercises; review previously covered material.
-Bring the textbook, paper, binder, a writing implement and a data storage device to each class.
+For each class, have the Murach textbook, paper, binder, a writing implement available.
 If you miss class, you are still responsible for the material.
 You will have to get notes from another student.

 Database Design Project: You will design and implement a normalized database to meet the needs of a case study and write queries to answer specific questions of the database.
 No late projects will be accepted.